notifi-network/notifi-sdk-ts/packages/notifi-react/README.md

 };
 ```

-## Notifi React Contexts (Advanced)
+<br/><br/>

+# Creating Your Own Card

-If you want to build your own UI components instead of using the `NotifiCardModal`, you can use the Notifi React Contexts to access the Notifi core services.
+If you want to build your own UI components instead of using the `NotifiCardModal`, you can use the Notifi React Context to access the Notifi core services.

+<br/><br/>

-Two main concepts in Notifi React Contexts:
+### Important Notifi React Contexts:

-1. **NotifiContextProvider**: A provider to wrap your dapp with all the Notifi contexts.
+-  **NotifiContextProvider**:   A provider to wrap your dapp with all Notifi contexts.
-2. **specific contexts**: The specific contexts to provide the specific Notifi services.
+- **Specific Context Providers**:
-   - **NotifiFrontendClientContext**: Provide the Notifi Frontend Client instance and also the auth status (authenticated, initiated, or expired)
+   - **NotifiFrontendClientContext**: Provides the Notifi Frontend Client instance and  user authentication status (Authenticated, Initiated, or Expired)
-   - **NotifiTenantConfigContext**: Provide the tenant configuration.
+   - **NotifiTenantConfigContext**: Provides the tenant configuration.
-   - **NotifiUserSettingContext**: Provide the user specific methods and state
+   - **NotifiUserSettingContext**: Provides available user methods and states
-   - **NotifiTargetContext**: Provide Notifi Target (destination) related methods and state.
+   - **NotifiTargetContext**: Provides Notifi Target related methods and state.
-   - **NotifiTopicContext**: Provide the topic related methods and state.
+   - **NotifiTopicContext**: Provides Topic related methods and state.

-By simply wrap the app with `NotifiContextProvider` like below, you can access the Notifi services in your dapp.
+>By wrapping your app with `NotifiContextProvider`, you can access the Notifi services in your dapp.

+*Example*
 ```tsx
 import { NotifiContextProvider } from '@notifi-network/notifi-react';